St Columba Sealink British Ferries

 The agreement provided for co-operation between the two companies and the elimination of sailing duplication on the Holyhead and Fishguard routes to Ireland.
 Outwardly, this brought to an end the tradition of a second summer ship for Sealink at Holyhead - the extra sailings being covered by B+I. During overhaul periods arrangements were put in place for B+I to deputise while the Sealink ships were in drydock.
 By and large the move was not a popular one, especially with crews.
 The January 1986 overhaul relief programme was to fall apart due to industrial unrest - B+I crews demanded the same conditions as their St Columba colleagues for the period they were to operate from Dun Laoghaire.

 Strike action followed, B+I's Leinster was prevented from crossing Dublin Bay to Dun Laoghaire and sailings were suspended for 3 days while the St Columba underwent a 24 hour drydocking in Govan to renew her passenger certificates.
 The relationship between the two companies was further strained in April 1987 when Sealink introduced the freight ship Stena Sailer to supplement sailings the of St Columba.
 B+I cried foul and by the end of the year the partnership was at an end.
 It was business as usual and competition returned to Holyhead.

-Having returned to service after her Govan visit the St Columba was finally able to stand down for the £80,000 major refurbishment early in April 1986.
-When she returned to Holyhead from Bremerhaven a bright new look was unveiled on the travelling public.
-By far, the ship boasted the highest standards yet to be seen on a British ferry.
+Having returned to service after her Govan visit the St Columba was finally stood down for a £80,000 major refurbishment early in April 1986.
+When she returned to Holyhead from Bremerhaven a bright new look was unveiled to the travelling public.
+By far, the ship boasted the highest standards yet to be seen on an Irish Sea ferry.